Community

-All of our activities promote community and common action.
-The Green Team is a chapter of Transition, an international movement founded in 2005 that encourages communities to starting local in addressing the big challenges we face.
-By coming together, we are able to find solutions.
+All our activities promote community and common action.
+The Green Team is a chapter of Transition, an international movement founded in 2005 that encourages communities to start local in addressing the big challenges we face.
+By coming together, we are able to find solutions to the problems of our time.
 We seek to nurture a caring culture focused on supporting each other, both as groups or as wider communities.

-In practice, we are cleaning up the environment, reclaiming the economy through initiatives such as Buy Nothing and community gardening, sparking local leadership by mentoring youth, creating community, educating through camps, films and forums, and weaving webs of connection and support.
+In practice, we are cleaning up the environment, reclaiming the economy through initiatives such as community gardening, sparking local leadership by mentoring youth, interacting with local institutions, educating through camps, films and forums, and weaving webs of connection and support.
 It’s an approach that has spread now to over 50 countries, in thousands of groups, in towns, villages, cities, universities, schools.
-Through WCGT, West Chester became a transition community in 2020.
+Through WCGT, West Chester became a Transition Community in 2020.
 We hope you feel inspired to take part in this work and we’d be honored if you did!

-We continued our efforts by expanding community gardening opportunities, encouraging pollinator gardens throughout the area, working with West Chester Borough to reduce plastic use, and holding a community-wide celebration in May, called Front Porch Concerts West Chester.
+We have continued our efforts by expanding gardening opportunities, encouraging pollinator gardens throughout the area, working with West Chester Borough to reduce plastic use, and holding an annual music-centered community celebration in May, called West Chester Porchfest.

 History of West Chester Area Transition (WCAT)